-The pet industry has traditionally been made up by handful of product categories: food, toys, beds, leashes, and hygiene.
+The pet industry has traditionally been made up of handful of product categories:

-But we're starting to see significant amounts of innovation in the pet space.
-Specifically, entrepreneurs are creating entirely new pet product categories.
+But we're starting to see significant amounts of innovation in pet product R&D.

-Searches for "pet wipes" have doubled over the last two years.
+Searches for "pet wipes" have grown 185% over the last 5 years.

 Another relatively new pet product category is pet toothpaste.

-Litter-robot is another brand looking to create a new category in the pet space.
+Litter-robot is another brand looking to create a new category in the pet industry.

 Shot of the Litter-Robot 3.

-Litter-Robot sells a battery-powered, Wi-Fi- connected litterbox that self cleans after every use.
-At $500 per unit, this product also taps into a pet industry trend that we'll talk about next: luxury products.
+Litter-Robot sells a battery-powered, Wi-Fi-connected litterbox that self-cleans after every use.
+At $500 per unit, this product also taps into a pet industry trend that we'll talk about next: luxury pet products.